Masha Bruskina: Public execution by the Wehrmacht

-She and her two comrades were hanged in public on Sunday, October 26, 1941, in front of Minsk Kristall, a yeast brewery and distillery plant on Nizhne-Lyahovskaya Street (15 Oktyabrskaya Street today).
+Bruskina and her two comrades were hanged in public on Sunday, October 26, 1941, in front of Minsk Kristall, a yeast brewery and distillery plant on Nizhne-Lyahovskaya Street (15 Oktyabrskaya Street today).
 The German Nazi authorities would not allow the victims to be cut down and buried for three days, during which time the bodies were displayed publicly as a warning to other anti-fascists, Jews and Communists.

 A witness of the execution said:

 When they put her on the stool, the girl turned her face toward the fence.
 The executioners wanted her to stand with her face to the crowd, but she turned away and that was that.
 No matter how much they pushed her and tried to turn her, she remained standing with her back to the crowd.
 Only then did they kick away the stool from under her.